 Whenever I see blossoming cherry or plum trees, I think of my favorite art project.
 As some of you know, I am rather artistically challenged.
 That’s why this pointillist painting activity is so terrific.
 Whether you are doing a pointillism art project with preschool students, a pointillism lesson plan with middle school students, or a pointillism painting as part of an adult art class, learning the pointillism technique is easy and requires only a few simple supplies.
+People always admired the results when I displayed student pointillism art on the bulletin board.
 It’s a snap to be successful with this pointillism project!

 What is Pointillism?